SAP/luigi/docs/navigation-parameters-reference.md

 ### loadingIndicator.enabled
 - **type**: boolean
 - **description**: shows a loading indicator when switching between micro frontends.
 If you have a fast micro frontend, you can disable this feature to prevent flickering of the loading indicator.
-This property is enabled by default.
+This parameter is enabled by default.
 - **example**:
 ```javascript
 loadingIndicator: {